-Path to Victory: Below are the end of round positions for the last 6 winners:
+Path to Victory: Below are the end of round positions for the last 8 Arnold Palmer Invitational winners:

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

 Read any player interview around this week and you'll note that 'Arnie's tournament' has a Major feel about it.
-This is no standard domestic PGA Tour event and, taking Tiger out of the equation, recent top-3 finishers here include the likes of Stenson (twice), Rose (twice), Bradley (twice), Scott, Fowler, McDowell, Poulter, Laird and Els.
-All were inside the Official World Golf Rankings Top 50 when they competed and all had invites in their back pocket for Augusta.
+The emotion attached to this week only heightened that feeling 12 months ago, which was the first Arnold Palmer Invitational since the great man's passing away.
+This is no standard domestic PGA Tour event and, taking Tiger out of the equation, recent top 3 finishers here include the likes of Stenson (3 times), Rose (twice), Bradley (twice), Leishman, Kisner, Day, Scott, Fowler, McDowell, Poulter, Laird and Els.
+All were inside the Official World Golf Rankings top 50 when they competed and all had invites in their back pocket for Augusta.

 For me this week is quite a defined exercise.
-The nature of the course dictates that par-5 scoring is essential and birdie conversion tends to be driven predominantly by those who are at their most comfortable on grainy Bermudagrass greens.
-Therefore I want players who have putted well this season on Bermuda greens, ideally within the past 3 weeks in Florida.
-This is quite a specialised event so strong results in Florida are essential.
+The nature of the course dictates that par-5 scoring is essential and birdie conversion tends to be driven predominantly by those who are at their most comfortable on grainy Bermudagrass greens, especially of the TifEagle variety.
+Therefore I want players who've putted well this season on Bermuda greens, ideally in Florida if at all possible.
+This is quite a specialised event so strong results on Florida-type courses are essential.